polyaxon/polyaxon/site/docs/setup/platform/index.md

 This guide is a reference with commands to deploy, upgrade, and teardown a cluster.

-Please consider reading the other configuration sections to have a deeper knowledge about how to configure and customize Polyaxon to your need.
+Please consider reading the other configuration sections to have a deeper knowledge about how to configure and customize Polyaxon to fit your needs.

 If you are deploying Polyaxon in production mode, you should take some time to read about some [best practices](/docs/guides/best-practices-for-deploying-polyaxon/) when deploying Polyaxon.